Derny: Dernys today

 According to the Larousse dictionary, the name, derny has become a generic term for a small pacing motorcycle used in cycle races, and is now applied to all small cycle-pacing vehicles, regardless of manufacturer.
 There have been several attempts to copy or improve the original.
 One, the Burdin, was briefly used, but proved neither durable nor fast enough for repeated high-speed riding on the steep tracks used in six-day racing.
 Modern machines are made by a small company in Neerpelt, Belgium, and dernys are either new or have the original frames with new 90 cc engines.

 Dernys are usually bump-started.
 They can then pace riders up to 90 km/h, although races rarely exceed 80 km/h.

 Another type of pacer is the Stayer.
 The rider sits close to the back in an upright position to provide an envelope of low wind resistance for the cyclist drafting or slipstreaming behind.
-Also a roller is added behind the rear of the stayer, and normally the cyclist rides on a bicycle with a slightly smaller front wheel.
+Also a roller is added behind the rear of the stayer as safety feature in case the rider bumps into it, and normally the cyclist rides on a bicycle with a slightly smaller front wheel.
 The photo of the Triumph motorcycle is such a stayer.

 For most derny races, the cyclist sits in the slipstream for the duration of the event.
 In keirin races, common in Japan and familiar elsewhere, the derny brings riders up to speed then pulls off the track and the race finishes in a sprint without the pacer.

 A small group of semi-professional pacers travels around Europe for the winter six-day season.
 Several are in their 60s and 70s and some have been pacing for more than 40 years.

 In most of its later history, the 560 km Bordeaux–Paris classic road race was motor-paced using dernys from half-distance.
 Other important races on the road behind dernys have included the Critérium des As in Paris.